GDG-GTBIT/Hacktoberfest-2024-Webdev/Easy/roll-a-die/README.md

+# roll-a-die

 # TWEET-CLONE

-TWEET-CLONE is a simplified Twitter clone built with Next.js, featuring basic tweet functionality.
+A Simple Die Rolling Game built with Next.js
 ## Features

-- User authentication
-- Create and post tweets
-- View timeline of tweets
-- Like and retweet functionality
-- User profiles
+- Roll a Die and get a random number between 1 and 6

 ## Getting Started